mstksg/inCode/copy/entries/advent-gol.md

 patterns][patterns] from 2D GoL, as well!
 If you find any interesting ones, I would be excited to hear about them!

 For fun, here's a 2D vanilla game of life implementation (for six time steps) to test out your creation.
-Note that some starting conditions will putter out in 2D, but expand forever in 3D+ due to the abundance of neighbors.
+Remember that some starting conditions will putter out in 2D, but expand forever in 3D+ due to the abundance of neighbors.

 [patterns]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns